Orient Regeneration Project

 Project Information:

-Orient Regeneration Project is a Human-Induced Regeneration (HIR) project located in the Bulloo Shire, approximately 65km west of Thargomindah in South West Queensland.
-It was registered in November 2017 and covers a massive project area of 261,947.27 hectares.
+Orient Regeneration Project is a Human-Induced Regeneration project located approximately 70km west of Thargomindah in South West Queensland.
+It was registered in November 2017 and covers an extensive area of 261,947.27 hectares.

-Human-Induced Regeneration projects involve regenerating native forests by stopping activities that suppress tree growth, enabling native vegetation to naturally recover into forest cover.
-For this project, the methodology involves the cessation of mechanical or chemical destruction of regrowth, alongside managing the timing and extent of livestock grazing.
-These activities allow permanent even-aged native forests to regenerate from in-situ seed sources, including rootstocks and lignotubers, specifically on land that had been cleared of vegetation and where regrowth was suppressed for at least 10 years prior to the project commencing.
+Human-Induced Regeneration projects involve establishing permanent native forests by fundamentally changing land management practices.
+This methodology requires ceasing the mechanical or chemical destruction of regrowth and managing the timing and extent of livestock grazing.
+These activities allow the native forest to safely regenerate from in-situ seed sources, such as rootstock and lignotubers, on land where regrowth had previously been suppressed for at least 10 years.